narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_04/lab_sheet_4.md

 ### Navigation

-After you manage to get the map, try let the TurtleBot3 auto-navigate, following the instructions in [5.
+1. After you manage to get the map, try let the TurtleBot3 auto-navigate, following the instructions in [5.
 Navigation](https://emanual.robotis.com/docs/en/platform/turtlebot3/navigation/#run-navigation-nodes)

 ## Task 4: Obstacle Avoidance (using LDS/LiDAR/Camera)

-To be filled
+To be filled.